 On other fronts, the government recently adopt John’s proposal to better protect public transit operators from violence on the job.
 He introduced a national strategy to address Fetal Alcohol Spectrum Disorder, and he fought to ensure First Nations veterans receive the same benefits as other members of the Canadian Armed Forces.
 He’s also a well-known voice for a strong Canadian forestry sector.

-He has taught in Yellowknife and was the first high school principal in Rankin Inlet.
-He is an alumnus of World University Service Canada (WUSC) and lived abroad while working as a teacher in Nigeria and a Field Director in Botswana for more than six years.
+Before entering politics, John hosted an afternoon radio talk show on CKPR.
+He also operated Rafferty Communications, a small business producing components for health, training and safety videos.
+Earlier, John worked as a teacher—and was the first-ever high school principal in Rankin Inlet.
+He is an alumnus of World University Service Canada (WUSC) and lived abroad for over six years while working as a teacher in Nigeria and a field director in Botswana.

-John is also a dedicated community volunteer.
-He has served as a volunteer with Special Olympics Ontario and Voyageur Lion’s Club.
-He is also a supporter of a number of arts and cultural groups including the The Pictograph Gallery in Atikokan, and the Thunder Bay Symphony Orchestra among others.
+A dedicated community contributor, John has volunteered with Special Olympics Ontario and Voyageur Lion’s Club.
+He is also a supporter of a number of arts and cultural groups including The Pictograph Gallery in Atikokan and the Thunder Bay Symphony Orchestra.

-John presently lives with his partner Pam and is the proud father of three adult children.
+John holds university degrees in English and Education, as well as a certificate in dispute resolution from Lakehead University and a diploma in broadcasting from Confederation College.
+He lives in Neebing with his partner Pam and is the proud father of three adult children.